 - The vitamin E in olive oil restores the skin’s natural oil balance which helps to prevent acne along with scars.

-How to use Olive Oil to Treat Acne:
+How to use Olive Oil to Treat Acne?

 1. Olive Oil and Sea Salt Scrub

-- Repeat 3 times weekly.
+- Repeat the process 3 times weekly.

 - Note: you can store the leftover mixture in refrigerator for 2 to 3 days.

-2. Olive Oil with Lemon Juice
+2. Olive Oil and Lemon Juice

-3. Olive Oil Overnight
+3. Olive Oil Massage

-- Leave on overnight.
+- Leave the application overnight.

-- In the morning, rinse with water.
+- In the morning, rinse with mild cleanser and water.

-4. Olive Oil with Baking Soda
+4. Olive Oil and Baking Soda

 - Mix 1 tablespoon of extra virgin olive oil with 1 teaspoon of baking soda.